PREDATOR - NUCLEAR SUBMARINE HUNTER KILLER MINISUB

 The Wolverine ZCC is an autonomous battleship designed to reduce the cost of naval operations at sea, and pollution, while asserting first strike supremacy.

-This webpage is copyright © 2013 Bluebird Marine Systems Ltd. All rights reserved.
+This webpage is copyright © 2023 Bluebird Marine Systems & Max Energy.
+All rights reserved.
 The bird logos are trademarks ™.
 The Predator vehicle configuration is registered ®.
 The name Solar Navigator is a registered trademark and the boat design is copyright, All other trademarks hereby acknowledged.
 We are working hard for world peace.